RomanLut/INAV-X-Plane-HITL/README.md

 - **AUTO:** number of OSD lines is provided by FC
 - **PAL:** force rendering of 16 OSD lines
 - **NTSC:** force rendering of 13 OSD lines
-- **Smoothing: Nearest:** Use nearest pixels for charactes rendering
+- **Smoothing: Nearest:** Use nearest pixels for characters rendering
-- **Smoothing: Linear:** Use linear smoothing for charactes rendering
+- **Smoothing: Linear:** Use linear smoothing for characters rendering

 OSD is using **Bold** font from **INAV Configurator**.
 It is possible to replace font `(\plugins\INAV-X-Plane-HITL\64\assets\osd_font.png)` with other font from **INAV Configurator** https://github.com/iNavFlight/inav-configurator/tree/master/resources/osd